turingschool/front-end-curriculum/lessons/react-router-4.md

 tags: react react-router javascript create-react-app
 ---

-  - what is context
-  - name the 3 major dependencies imported from react router 4
-  - how do you access the pathname simply through the console?

 By the end of today's lesson, you should have a better idea of what React Router is, why it's useful, and how to implement it into a React app.

 The lesson stems from the understanding that you have (most likely) tinkered with React Router in the past and are familiar with React and ES6 modules.